lilamila/fraudclassifier/README.md

 # Leafer's Enron Fraud Detection

-Leafer's Enron Fraud detection, utilizes scikit-learn and machine learning methodologies, to build a "person of interest" (POI) identifier that detects and predicts culpable persons.
+Leafer's Enron Fraud detection, utilizes scikit-learn and machine learning, to build a "person of interest" (POI) identifier that detects and predicts culpable persons.
 It uses features from financial data, email data, and labeled data.
 Created by [Marie Leaf](https://twitter.com/mariesleaf).

 "You don't want another Enron?
 Here's your law: If a company, can't explain, in one sentence, what it does... it's illegal."